vsg-dev/VulkanSceneGraph/INSTALL.md

 After running cmake open the generated VSG.sln file and build the All target.
 Once built you can run the install target.
 If you are using the default cmake install path (in Program Files folder), ensure you have started Visual Studio as administrator otherwise the install will fail.

+More detailed Windows platform detailed can be found [below](#-Detailed-instructions-for-setting-up-your-environment-and-building-for-Microsoft-Windows).

 ## Quick build instructions for Android

 Requires Android NDK 18 and CMake 3.13 (lower CMake versions may work but have not been tested).